mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - End of North Road west, junction blocked to due overgrown verges both sides, 23rd May :- [7610678](https://www.fixmystreet.com/report/7610678)
 - Uneven surface on footpath, 23rd May :- [7610520](https://www.fixmystreet.com/report/7610520)
 - Uneven pavement, Poole Way, by pedestrian crossing, traffic pole 13, 23rd May :- [7610229](https://www.fixmystreet.com/report/7610229)
-- Trenches across the road after utility work, the eegs of which are deteriorating with age and heavy vehicles, potentially causing significant danger to cyclists, motorists and nearby property., 23rd May :- [7610111](https://www.fixmystreet.com/report/7610111)

 <!-- fix_marker ends -->